-Utrecht is located in the heart of the Netherlands and home of some of the finest choirs from the Netherlands like the Netherlands Chamber Choir and Dekoor Close Harmony.
-The city also houses the Netherlands Student Chamber Choir, Kurt Thomas Course, the national youth choirs of Vocaal Talent Nederland and many other choirs and vocal organisations from the Netherlands.
-The Pieterskerk presents one of the longest running choral series in Europe, already over 25 years!
+Utrecht is located in the heart of The Netherlands, and is home to some of the country’s finest choirs such as the Dutch Chamber Choir and Dekoor Close Harmony.
+It also houses the Dutch Student Chamber Choir, the Kurt Thomas Course, the national youth choirs of Vocaal Talent Nederland and many other choirs and vocal organisations.
+The Pieterskerk (St. Peter’s Church) presents one of the longest running choral series in Europe, ongoing for over 25 years!

-In 2009, Utrecht was hosting the EUROPA CANTAT festival, so maybe you’ve visited this medieval city before?
-With over 100 churches, the state of the art concert venue TivoliVredenburg and many great venues for workshops and lectures only a few footsteps away from each other, Utrecht is the perfect place to house a festival.
-The city is easy to reach, within 30 minutes you travel with a direct train from Schiphol Airport (AMS) to the heart of the city.
+In 2009, Utrecht hosted the EUROPA CANTAT festival, so perhaps you’ve visited this medieval city before?
+With over 100 churches, the state-of-the-art concert venue TivoliVredenburg, and many great venues for workshops and lectures within short walking distance, Utrecht is the perfect place to house a festival.
+The city is easy to reach: a direct train from Schiphol Airport (AMS) takes you to the heart of the city in just 30 minutes.

 Utrecht & Music

-The city has a long, diverse and rich history in the area of music, which is still felt and seen in all of the capillaries of the cultural infrastructure in our city.
-In earlier times, composers such as Mozart, Händel, Schubert, Schumann, Brahms and Jochaim honoured the city with a visit and worked here for a shorter or longer period of time.
+The city has a long, diverse and rich history in the area of music, which is still felt and seen in the DNA of the cultural infrastructure in our city.
+In earlier times, composers such as Mozart, Händel, Schubert, Schumann, Brahms and Jochaim honoured the city with a visit and worked here for short or longer periods of time.
 Händel composed the famous Utrecht Te Deum, which is still performed on a regular basis.
-The city iitself also produced great composers, appealing examples of whom are Johan Wagenaar, Hendrik Andriessen, Peter Schat and Herman Strategier.
+The city itself also produced great composers, examples of which include Johan Wagenaar, Hendrik Andriessen, Peter Schat and Herman Strategier.

 In 2022, Utrecht will celebrate 900 years of enjoying city rights!
-Although the city was founded over 2000 years ago as part of the Roman Empire, the city was only the second one in the Netherlands with city rights: the rights to build a wall tio defend itself and to raise certain taxes.
-In 2022 celebrations will be held between June 2nd and November 11th.
-As June 2nd is the official day for having the rights 900 years ago and November 11th is the official celebration of St. Maarten (St. Martin), patron saint of Utrecht.
+Although the city was founded over 2000 years ago as part of the Roman Empire, the city was only the second in The Netherlands to be assigned city rights: the rights to build a wall to defend itself, and to raise certain taxes.
+In 2022 celebrations will be held between June 2nd, the day on which the rights were received 900 years ago, and November 11th, the official celebration of St. Maarten (St. Martin), patron saint of Utrecht.

-Utrecht houses the largest creative class in the Netherlands, and has an excellent and intricate educational network, in which the Hogeschool voor de Kunsten (School of the Arts) plays an important role through the Utrecht Conservatorium (Academy of Music).
-The Kathedrale Koorschool (Cathedral Choir School) is generally known for its thorough educational approach and special vocal artistic projects.
+Utrecht houses the largest group of creatives in The Netherlands, and has an excellent and intricate educational network, in which the Hogeschool voor de Kunsten (School of the Arts) plays an important role through the Utrecht Conservatorium (Academy of Music).
+The Kathedrale Koorschool (Cathedral Choir School) is widely known for its thorough educational approach and special vocal artistic projects.
 Thanks to its two universities, Utrecht has a flourishing and diverse student musical life with regular performances.

 So much more

 Utrecht has more!
-Amongst the many museums in Utrecht you can find the Miffy museum dedicated to the sweet little white bunny created by Dick Bruna.
-Or the Rietveld House, designed by one of the famous architects in Utrecht.
-You can find many, many festivals like the Early Music Festival and the Gaudeamus festival and Le Guess Who, all festivals presenting different music genres.
+Amongst the many museums in Utrecht, for example, you can find the Miffy museum, dedicated to the sweet little white cartoon bunny created by Dick Bruna.
+Or the Rietveld House, designed by one of the famous Utrecht architects.
+It is also home to many festivals like the Early Music Festival, the Gaudeamus Festival and Le Guess Who, all of which represent a wide variety of music genres.